DVD Movie to PSP Video Conversion Guide - Mp4 Converter

 5. If there are more than one PGC with the same length, then select any one of them will do.
 If there are many PGCs each with a slightly different length, then this may suggest that there are several versions of the same movie on the disc (eg. Terminator 2 theatrical cut, director's cut, extended cut ...), so make sure you select the version that you want to convert (eg. check the back of the DVD box to see the running time of each version).

-6. You can also choose only a particular chapter of the movie to rip by selecting/de-selecting the chapters listed.
+6. You can also choose only a particular chapter of the movie to convert by selecting/de-selecting the chapters listed.
 You can right click on this section and select all/no chapters (or invert your selection).

 7. Now click on the "Stream Processing" tab and check the "Enable Stream Processing" option.
 This screen shows all the available audio, and subtitles within the current PGC/movie.
 Make sure that only the video, one audio track and no subtitle tracks are selected.
 Note that DTS audio tracks are supported by PSP Video 9 (although there isn't an advantage to selecting DTS audio, as the audio will be downcoverted anyway).
 If there are lots of options to select/de-select here, you can right click on this area and select one of the mass select/de-select options.

-8. Now select a destination directory for your ripped files (check and make sure you have enough hard disk space first - a typical DVD will be 4-8 GB in size, with the main movie usually between 4 and 6 GB).
+8. Now select a destination directory for your converted files (check and make sure you have enough hard disk space first - a typical DVD will be 4-8 GB in size, with the main movie usually between 4 and 6 GB).

 Step 2---PSP Video 9 Set up